RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/adminservice.md

 ### Configuration Parameters
 {{% notice note %}}
 Parameter names are case sensitive.
 The following are the valid values for boolean configuration parameters.
-No value will disable the feature.
+If no value is present the feature is disabled.
 True: `1`, `true`, `True`
 False: `0`, `false`, `False`
 {{% /notice %}}